 - National Archives research guide on Enclosure (See 'Links')

-- Documents relating to King’s College’s Grantchester estate on Janus (See 'Links')
+- Catalogue of the papers relating to the College’s estate at Grantchester (ArchiveSearch) (See 'Links')

 - Saltmarsh, John (1967), King’s College: A Short History, Cambridge: King’s College